TezosTaqueria/taqueria/taq-demo/README.md

 ### Private Method Idempotency

 Private methods should be idempotent, such that the `previous` and (future) `repeat` commands can be re-executed without problems.
 Be aware this might mandate that you check some given state first.

-# Auto-Mode

-The `demo-izer.sh` script hooks `AUTO_DEMO_MODE`, an exported variable which if set to `true` in a client script will cause all the `steps` to be executed sequentially automagically.
-This can be useful for stress testing, or validating changes, in an `e2e` fashion.

 # TODO